gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 Project under construction.
-First release early March 2024 🚧👷‍♂️ First Release is fucntional but complete
+First release early April 2024 🚧👷‍♂️ First Release is fucntional but complete

 What is missing: